goto40/textx-cpp/README.md

  * TODO minor: it must be possible for "eolterm" to be combined with a separator pattern
  * TODO: use has_match_suppression
  * TODO: rule parameters
- * "reference abc as xyz" is not supported ("as"/"alias").
-You can only reference other Grammars (similar to importing - but referenced grammars must be loaded in the workspace prior to be referenced.)